Florence Harding: Support for husband's political career

-First Lady
+First Lady of the United States (1921–1923)

 Style and political influence

-On March 4, 1921, Florence Harding became first lady, immediately taking an active role in national politics, at times even appearing to dominate the President.
-She had a strong influence on the selection of cabinet members, in particular favoring Charles R. Forbes as director of the Veterans Bureau and Andrew Mellon as treasury secretary.
-She approved of the selection of Charles Evans Hughes as secretary of state though privately thought Elihu Root would be a better pick.
+On March 4, 1921, Warren G. Harding was inaugurated as president and Florence Harding became first lady, immediately taking an active role in national politics.
+At times, she appeared to dominate the President; Florence even had a strong influence on her husband's selection of cabinet members, in particular favoring Charles R. Forbes as director of the Veterans Bureau and Andrew Mellon as treasury secretary.
+She approved of the selection of Charles Evans Hughes as secretary of state though privately thought Elihu Root would be a better choice.
 At the inauguration, observers believed that she was prompting her husband with a speech she had written, as there were several references to women's new role in American political life.
-Florence ensured that everyone who worked for the campaign in Marion was invited to the inauguration, and asked a woman that fainted in the crowds be helped.
-Secret service agent Harry L. Barker was assigned to protect Florence, making her the first first lady to have her own agent.
+Florence ensured that everyone who worked for the campaign in Marion was invited to the inauguration, and asked that a woman who fainted in the crowds be helped.
+Secret service agent Harry L. Barker was assigned to protect Florence, making her the first wife of a president to have her own agent.
 The two developed a close, trusting partnership with each other.

 After Warren addressed the Senate, Florence asked her husband, "Well, Warren Harding, I have got you the Presidency.
 What are you going to do with it?"
 He replied, "May God help me, for I need it."
 In Warren's first pronouncement as president, he ordered that the gates of the White House be opened to the public as per Florence's wishes.
 The move was praised by the press, with an announcement that tourists could come to the property in the following week.
 Florence told a senator that she was aiming to become the most successful first lady in history.
 By the time the White House opened to the public, Florence offered to act as tour guide herself.
 Many different groups and individuals came to meet her, ranging from Bill Tilden to Albert Einstein.